wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 12. Place picture of each plant at the "tip" of the phylogeny (ALA or google image)

 13. Remember a phylogeny is a representation of history.
 How long ago was the most recent common ancester of all the species in your phylogeny?
 Place a rough scale bar (in millions of years) on your phylogeny (hint: look for dates/ages on APWeb)

+14. Calculate the net diversification rate for your species' family.
+This is the total number of species in the family (get the number of "accepted" species from the plant list) divided by the age of the family.

 ### Upload your slideshow on moodle